 These DIY gift bows look just like the ones we usually purchase from the store.
-But you don’t need to buy beautiful art papers to make them.
-You can just search your home for any colourful paper you can recycle — scratch papers or pages from a book or magazine.
+But you don’t need to buy beautiful art paper to make them.
+You can just search your home for any colorful paper you can recycle — scratch papers or pages from a book or magazine.

-The nice thing about making your own gift bows is that you have more freedom to choose what colour your gift bows would be.
+The nice thing about making your gift bows is that you have more freedom to choose what color your gift bows would be.
 Plus, you can make them any size you want!
 Just take note that the bigger the gift bow, the thicker or stiffer your paper should be.

-Creating a number of gift bows probably just takes about the same time of going to the store.
-But what’s better is that you don’t need to go out of your house, you get to save some money, you get to have the exact size and colour that you want and you are recycling!
+Creating several gift bows probably just takes about the same time of going to the store.
+But what’s better is that you don’t need to go out of your house, you get to save some money, you get to have the exact size and color that you want and you are recycling!

 Click on any image to start lightbox display.
 Use your Esc key to close the lightbox.